 Sibenik is the host to various events such as The International Children’s Festival, The International Medieval fair, a capella song evenings (“klapa” evenings) and the Dalmatian chanson evenings, the antique fair and the sport-entertainment events “Bodulska pripetavanja” with lots of organized programs, performances, plays and the whole day entertainment on every island of the Sibenik’s archipelago.

-Come with us on our day excursion to Krka & Sibenik starting from Split!
+Come with us on our daily excursion to Krka Waterfalls and Sibenik group tour or Krka waterfalls and Sibenik private tour, both starting from Split!